cloudmesh-community/fa18-523-56/paper/paper.md

 ## NiFi history

 NiFi was first developed at the National Security Agency but was released as open source project to the public.
-“NiFi was submitted to The Apache Software Foundation (ASF) in November 2014 as part of the NSA Technology Transfer Program.” [@fa18-523-56-www-nifi-forbes] Since then, Apache Foundation has used it’s volunteer organization to grow and mature the project. [@fa18-523-56-www-nifi-issartetlsimple]
+"NiFi was submitted to The Apache Software Foundation (ASF) in November 2014 as part of the NSA Technology Transfer Program." [@fa18-523-56-www-nifi-forbes] Since then, Apache Foundation has used it’s volunteer organization to grow and mature the project. [@fa18-523-56-www-nifi-issartetlsimple]

 ## NiFi Features

 NiFi incorporates a straightforward UI to engineer traceable data provence with configurable components.
 NiFi offers up the ability to custom build processors and incorporate them into a highly customizable flows.
-Through “…data routing, transformation, and system mediation logic” [@fa18-523-56-www-nifi-nifihomepage] NiFi seeks to automate data flows in a big data environment and give architects the ability to keep data flowing between evolving systems quickly.
+Through "…data routing, transformation, and system mediation logic" [@fa18-523-56-www-nifi-nifihomepage] NiFi seeks to automate data flows in a big data environment and give architects the ability to keep data flowing between evolving systems quickly.
 Amongst a host of features NiFi offers, one sticks out as particularly important because of the challenges associated with what the feature addresses: data errors, data inconsistency, and data irregularity handling.
 NiFi provides users the ability to incorporate in the flow processes to catch these non-happy path realities in big data.
 As new situations are discovered a user can quickly build if-then forks in the process to catch, store, or resolve the data issues.